-September 15, 2014: Responding to its disastrous U2 album giveaway, Apple provides a tool for wiping all signs of Songs of Innocence from their iPhones.
+September 15, 2014: Responding to its disastrous U2 album giveaway, Apple provides iPhone owners with a tool for wiping all signs of Songs of Innocence from their phones.

-It comes after one of the strangest PR debacles in Apple’s history.
-After putting a free copy of U2’s latest album on every iPhone owner’s handset as a special promotion, millions find themselves with an album they didn’t order in their iTunes library.
+It comes after one of the strangest PR debacles in Apple history.
+After putting a free copy of U2’s latest release on every iPhone owner’s handset as a special promotion, millions find themselves with an album they didn’t order in their iTunes library.
 Many weren’t happy about it.

-Apple and U2 shared a special connection for years.
-U2 frontman Bono became good friends with Steve Jobs and designer Jony Ive.
+Apple and U2 shared a special connection for years, with the band’s frontman, Bono, becoming good friends with Apple co-founder Steve Jobs and design chief Jony Ive.
 In the early 2000s, Apple used the band’s song “Vertigo” as the soundtrack for an iTunes ad.
-The commercial helped make the song a hit.
-Apple also lent its support to Bono’s Product (RED) charity, dedicated to wiping out HIV and AIDS in African nations.
+(The commercial helped make the song a hit.)
+Apple also lent its support to Bono’s Product (Red) charity, dedicated to wiping out HIV and AIDS.

-However, despite the success of these initiatives, the U2 album giveaway came off as a disaster.
-After less than 1% of iTunes users downloaded the freebie album on the first day, Apple shoved it down users’ throats by automatically downloading it to devices.
+However, despite the success of these initiatives, the U2 album giveaway on September 9, 2014, came off as a disaster.
+After less than 1% of iTunes users downloaded the freebie album on the first day, Apple shoved it down users’ throats by automatically pushing it to devices.
 The negative fallout proved intense.

 U2 album giveaway: A touch of megalomania

 Bono later blamed the cock-up on getting carried away.
 He also said it was based on “megalomania, a touch of generosity, a dash of self-promotion, and deep fear that these songs that we poured our life into over the last few years might not be heard.”